Looking for a truly epic road trip? Then consider a Great Lakes Shoreline Tour, an adventure and challenge that is made for the RVer!

-The Lake Huron shoreline in Michigan is known as “The Sunrise Side” and offers quaint, charming little lakeside towns and villages, gorgeous views of the diverse and ever-changing moods of the lake and so many camping and RV spots that you could spend months and still not see it all.
+The Lake Huron shoreline in Michigan is known as “The Sunrise Side.”
+It offers quaint, charming little lakeside towns and villages, and gorgeous views of the diverse and ever-changing moods of the lake.
+Plus, so many camping and RV spots that you could spend months and still not see it all.

 For Jen and me, Lake Huron has always had a special pull.
 We grew up just a few miles from one of its biggest bays.
 Growing up, as young marrieds with kids, and as empty nesters and now 3/4 time RVers, we still return to its shore every chance we can.

-Here's a video of our latest tour of Lake Huron, done just a few weeks ago.
+Here's a video of a recent tour of Lake Huron.

-The above video – and this post – announces our latest RV travel guide ebook – The Great Lakes RV Shoreline Tour, an epic road trip that follows the U.S. shoreline of all five Great Lakes.
+The above video announced our RV travel guide ebook – The Great Lakes RV Shoreline Tour.
+It's an epic road trip that follows the U.S. shoreline of all five Great Lakes.

 Unlike our other RV Travel Guides, this one takes some serious time to complete.

 Although we have done this tour several times, the one year we decided to do it all in one fell swoop, it took us all summer!

 In all, we covered just over 4,000 miles and visited eight states.

 If we had also included the Canadian side – hard to do because in many spots in Canada along, there are no real roads – it would have totaled around 10,000 miles.
 Besides, as we write this post and release the book, the Canadian border remains closed to U.S. tourists.

 The Great Lakes Shoreline Tour Travels the U.S. side